Arcadable/Arcadable/README.md

-This library allows you to create your own local single/multi-player game console.
-Write the game data to an external ROM modules, then insert the ROM module, load the game data into the library and display the current game state on led strips.
+This project allows you to create your own local single/multi-player game console.
+Write the game data to an external EEPROM as gamecard, then insert the gamecard, load the game data and display the current game state on led strips.